besthor/alx-frontend-javascript/README.md

 If you have any questions or need assistance, you can reach out to us [here](igbebestor7@gmail.com)

-Happy coding and enjoy your journey in mastering JavaScript for frontend development!
+Happy coding and enjoy your SoftWare Engineering journey!